 - Add instant search to your site with the bridgetown-quick-search plugin

 - Include inline SVG images with the bridgetown-svg-inliner plugin

 - Start your site off with a clean, professional design via the Bulmatown theme and Bulma CSS framework

 You can discover links to these and many more in our Plugins directory.

 Server-Side Rendering and Dynamic Routes #

-Bridgetown 1.0 ships with an early look at a full SSR pipeline powered by the Roda web toolkit.
-Roda, like Rails or Sinatra, takes full advantage of Ruby’s Rack ecosystem and offers a minimalist yet elegant DSL (Domain-Specific Language) for defining and handling routes via a “routing tree” as well as processing request/response cycles.
+Bridgetown provides a full SSR pipeline powered by the Roda web toolkit.
+Roda, like Rails or Sinatra, takes full advantage of Ruby’s Rack ecosystem and offers a minimalist yet elegant DSL for defining and handling routes via a “routing tree” as well as processing request/response cycles.
 Accepting form data or JSON payloads is a snap, and there’s even a core plugin you can configure to enable dynamic, file-based routing with all of Bridgetown’s template engines and component rendering at your disposal.